-Oak Flat is located in the Tonto National Forest in central Arizona, just a few miles east of the town of Superior), Oak Flat also is an important part of America's public-land heritage.
+Located in central Arizona’s Tonto National Forest (near the town of Superior), Oak Flat also is an important part of America's public-land heritage.
 The site is world renowned for rock climbing, thanks to its beautiful and impressive rock formations.
-The endangered Arizona hedgehog cactus is found there, and an endangered ocelot, sadly, was killed on the highway just a few miles from the popular Oak Flat campground.
+The endangered Arizona hedgehog cactus lives here, and an endangered ocelot, sadly, was killed on the highway just a few miles from the popular Oak Flat campground.
 The cool, perennial waters of Ga'an Canyon house a diversity of bird and aquatic life.

-But this sacred place of beauty, healing and prayer is threatened with destruction by a massive copper mine.
-In late December 2014, in a midnight rider on a must-pass defense funding bill, Sen. John McCain (R-Ariz.) led the charge to push through a land swap that would trade away Oak Flat to international mining behemoth Rio Tinto for its proposed Resolution Copper Mine, despite the fact that the area was withdrawn from mining 60 years ago by executive order of President Dwight D. Eisenhower.
+This stunning place first came under threat in late December 2014 when, in a midnight rider on a must-pass defense funding bill, Sen. John McCain (R-Ariz.) led the charge to push through a land swap.
+The swap would trade away Oak Flat to international mining behemoth Rio Tinto for its proposed Resolution Copper Mine, despite the fact that mining was prohibited in the area 60 years ago, by executive order of President Dwight D. Eisenhower.

-As a leading member of the Arizona Mining Reform Coalition, and strong allies of the Apache Stronghold, the Center has fought for years to protect Oak Flat.
-In 2015 we helped organize a nationwide media campaign to publicize the Apache resistance that erupted in response to the McCain rider; in February 2015 the San Carlos Apache led a 45-mile march from their reservation to Oak Flat, where they launched a continuous occupation of resistance that continues to this day; the march has also become an annual event — in which many people even run for long stretches.
+As a leading member of the Arizona Mining Reform Coalition and strong allies of the Apache Stronghold, the Center has fought for years to protect Oak Flat.
+In 2015 we helped organize a nationwide media campaign to publicize the Apache resistance that erupted in response to the McCain rider.
+Also that year, the San Carlos Apache led a 45-mile march from their reservation to Oak Flat, where they launched a continuous occupation of resistance that continues to this day; the march has also become an annual event — in which many people even run for long stretches.